Diplomacy and International Governance MRes

 in the series of diplomacy in the 21st century

-By undertaking Masters by Research at the Academy of Diplomacy and International Governance, you will gain specialist knowledge and relevant skills for research on various aspects of the practice of diplomacy and the conduct of international relations.
+By undertaking Masters by Research at the Institute for Diplomacy and International Governance, you will gain specialist knowledge and relevant skills for research on various aspects of the practice of diplomacy and the conduct of international relations.

 Studying an MRes with Loughborough University London will give you a fascinating introduction into the life of a postgraduate researcher.
 Each MRes programme has been carefully designed to empower graduates with rigorous research and analytical skills, in order to progress onto highlevel researcher positions within their chosen sector or field.